awsdocs/aws-app-runner-developer-guide/doc_source/service-source-code-python.md

-# Using the Python managed runtime<a name="service-source-code-python"></a>
+# Using the Python platform<a name="service-source-code-python"></a>

-AWS App Runner provides a Python managed runtime\.
-The runtime makes it easy to build and run containers with Python based web applications\.
-When you use the Python runtime, App Runner starts with a managed Python runtime image\.
-This image is based on the [Amazon Linux Docker image](https://hub.docker.com/_/amazonlinux) and contains the Python runtime package and some tools and popular dependency packages\.
+The AWS App Runner Python platform provides managed runtimes\.
+Each runtime makes it easy to build and run containers with web applications based on a Python version\.
+When you use a Python runtime, App Runner starts with a managed Python runtime image\.
+This image is based on the [Amazon Linux Docker image](https://hub.docker.com/_/amazonlinux) and contains the runtime package for a version of Python and some tools and popular dependency packages\.
 App Runner uses this managed runtime image as a base image, and adds your application code to build a Docker image\.
 It then deploys this image to run your web service in a container\.

  You specify a runtime for your App Runner service when you [create a service](manage-create.md) using the App Runner console or the [CreateService](https://docs.aws.amazon.com/apprunner/latest/api/API_CreateService.html) API\.
 You can also specify a runtime as part of your source code\.
 Use the `runtime` keyword in a [App Runner configuration file](config-file.md) that you include in your code repository\.
 The naming convention of a managed runtime is *<language\-name><major\-version>*\.

 For valid Python runtime names, see [Python runtime release information](service-source-code-python-releases.md)\.

 App Runner updates the runtime for your service to the latest version on every deployment or service update\.
 If your application requires a specific version of a managed runtime, you can specify it using the `runtime-version` keyword in the [App Runner configuration file](config-file.md)\.
-Specify a minor version as *<major>*\.*<minor>* to lock the major and minor versions \(App Runner updates only patch versions\)\.
-Specify a particular patch level as *<major>*\.*<minor>*\.*<patch>* to lock your service on a specific runtime version \(App Runner never updates the runtime\)\.
+You can lock to any level of version \(for example, major or minor\), and App Runner only makes lower\-level updates to the runtime of your service\.

+Version syntax for Python runtimes: `major[.minor[.patch]]`

+For example: `3.8.5`

+The following examples demonstrate version locking:
++ `3.8` – Lock the major and minor versions\.
+App Runner updates only patch versions\.
++ `3.8.4` – Lock to a specific patch version\.
+App Runner doesn't update your runtime version\.

 **Topics**
 + [Python runtime configuration](#service-source-code-python.config)